vvilliscool/Company_broke/README.md

     - StandardScaler (a.k.a good for Classification)
     - MinMaxScaler (a.k.a good for Regression)

-  - try KNN at the point of accuracy, precision and recall :
+  - try KNN (with StandardScaler) at the point of accuracy, precision and recall :
+    - accuracy : K = 17, 18
+    - precision : K = 18
+    - recall : K = 17